AWS EFA Transport for Mooncake#

 Thread Safety#

-The EFA transport requests FI_THREAD_SAFE from the libfabric provider and adds per-endpoint spinlocks to serialize fi_write calls.
+The EFA transport requests FI_THREAD_SAFE at the domain level and guards the shared endpoint with a single post_lock_ spinlock (one per EfaContext, i.e. one per local NIC) to serialize fi_write/fi_read calls.
 This is necessary because:

-• Multiple submission threads may route slices to the same endpoint concurrently
+• Multiple submission threads may route slices through the same shared endpoint concurrently.

 EFA vs RoCE RDMA#